Osprey Pointe Marketplace

 Q: When are spot reservations going to begin?

-A: Right now, we are requesting Letters of Intent to include: Business Name, Type of Business, how long you’ve been in business, what size space you are interested in and any other information you would like to include.
-As we pull permits, we will have Reservation and Contract information available.
+A: We are actively meeting with interested vendors, assigning spaces and handing out the Vendor Package.
+Letters of Intent to include: Business Name, Type of Business, how long you’ve been in business, what size space you are interested in and any other information you would like to include and can be emailed to firstname.lastname@example.org.